fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 "comments_url": "https://api.github.com/repos/microsoft/semantic-kernel/issues/2039/comments",
 ```

 We use that URL to request the comments and get another JSON object.
-[Click here](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039/comments) to see the JSON object.
+[Click here](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039/comments) to see the JSON object for the comments.

 ### Step 2 - Translate the JSON data into a compact text format

 The JSON objects have more information than we need.
-Before sending the request to the LLM we need to extract the pieces we need for the following reasons:
+Before sending the request to the LLM, we need to extract the pieces we need for the following reasons:

 1. Large objects cost more because [most LLMs charge per token](https://openai.com/pricing).
-1. It takes longer to process large object.
+1. It takes longer to process large objects.
 1. Large objects may not fit in the LLM's context window (the context window is the number of tokens the LLM can process at a time).

-In this step we take the JSON objects and convert them into a compact text format.
+In this step, we take the JSON objects and convert them into a compact text format.
 The text format is easier to process and takes less space than the JSON objects.

-This the start of the JSON object for the issue:
+This is the start of the JSON object returned by the GitHub API for the issue:

 ```text
 {